We love pre-med study abroad.

 Hannah Copeland, Senior Coordinator - Program Development, Washington, D.C.

-As a Hospital Partnerships Coordinator, Hannah Copeland is responsible for creating international partnerships and networks for the Atlantis Project.
+As a Senior Coordinator for Program Development, Hannah Copeland is responsible for developing international partnerships and growing the Atlantis Project's global network.
 An alumna of Covenant College, Hannah Copeland graduated magna cum laude with a B.A. in Economics & Community Development.
 Soon after graduating from college, Hannah moved abroad to work in student affairs with international students in Barcelona, Spain.
 By working with the Atlantis Project, Hannah is able to bring together her passion for cultural exchange and interest in health economics by connecting students and medical professionals across global healthcare systems.

 Pablo Quevedo, International Operations Coordinator, Washington, D.C.